Have you seen the t.v. commercials and print ads that mention “umami”? The commercials have been around for a couple of years.

-I decided to find out more about umami, so off to the library I went, digging out my car from under the snow pile and scraping the ice off the windshield.
+I decided to find out more about umami.
+So off to the library I go, digging out my car from under the snow pile and scraping the ice off the windshield.

 Well, what an eye-opener.
 Turns out the library is quite a bit different now than I remember.
 They use computers — what a concept!

 When I realized I would have to use their computers I decided I may just as well go home and use my own computer.

 Umami is not really a taste but it is a taste enhancer that is derived from glutamates which is an amino acid which is naturally found in many foods we eat every day.
 You can think of Umami as the concept of enhancing the flavors of a food.